 To localize a .resx or .resources file associated with a form

-Type winres at the command prompt to run Winres.exe.
+Type winres in the developer command prompt to run Winres.exe.

 To open the default resources for a form to localize, click the Open command on the File menu and navigate to the file to open it.